elthariel/cookbook-bind/README.md

 * `bind['ipv6_listen']`
   - Boolean, whether BIND should listen on ipv6
   - Default is false

-* `bind['acl-role']`
-  - Search key for pulling split-domain ACLs out of `data_bags`
-  - Defaults to internal-acl, and has no effect if you do not need ACLs.

-* `bind['acl']`
-  - An array node attribute which `data_bag` ACLs are pushed on to, and then passed to named.options template.
-  - Default is an empty array.

-* `bind['zones']['attribute']`
-  - An array attribute where zone names may be set from role attributes.
-The dynamic source attributes `bind['zones']['ldap']` and `bind['zones']['databag']` will be combined with zone names set via role attributes before the named.conf template is rendered.

-* `bind['forwardzones']`
-  - An array of zones to forward requests for.

-* `bind['forwarders']`
-  - An array of forwarders to use with the forwardzones.

-* `bind['zonetype']`
-  - The zone type, master, or slave for configuring the  named.conf template.
-  - Defaults to slave

 * `bind['options']`
   - Free form options for named.conf template